sageserpent-open/NTestCaseBuilder/README.markdown

 The problem is that we don't know which of the 20 test variables are the ones that can act in concert to expose the bug.

-However, imagine that we could generate a sequence of 'incomplete' test case using only the first four test variables - that would give us 625 test cases with holes in them where we haven't yet decided what levels to set the remaining test variables to.
+However, imagine that we could generate a sequence of 'incomplete' test cases using only the first four test variables - that would give us 625 test cases with holes in them where we haven't yet decided what levels to set the remaining test variables to.

 Perhaps we could then build another parallel sequence of incomplete test cases using the next four test variables - again that would give is 625 test cases with different holes in them, including the test variables that we filled in in the previous sequence.